LGN520/farreach-public/ycsb-implementation.md

 			* TODO: Launch nocache for experiment 2 with 128 servers
 		* Coding
 			* TODO: Finish TraceReplay workload
+				- TODO: Get correpsonding trace file based on workloadName
+				- TODO: Limit the maximum number of parsed requests, and the maximum value size based on its paper
+				- TODO: Comment request filtering under static pattern in TraceReplayWorkload -> resort to KeydumpClient and PregeneratedWorkload
+				- TODO: Twitter key -> keystring by md5 -> inswitchcache.core.Key by fromString
+			* TODO: Fix retrieving issue of deleting /tmp/rocksdbbackups/16
+			* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)

 - 10.20 (Thursday)
 	+ Siyuan
+		+ Fix a bug in withinBenchmark: we only ./preparefinish_client in client 0 for farreach
 		+ Test correctness of farreach P4 under 1M records
-			* TODO: Port 3/0 is always DWN (other five ports are UP)
+			* Port 3/0 is always DWN (other five ports are UP) -> FIX
-			* TODO: Server's NIC RX errors
+			* Server's NIC RX errors due to compiler 9.2.0 bug
 				- NOTE: NOT due to ipv4 checksum which is correct under csum16
 					+ Observation: the standard P4 program chksum works with csum16
 				- Reason: ethernet.srcAddr loses one byte due to Tofino hardware bug